voltrevo/keynet/MANUAL_SETUP.md

 ## Verification

+**NOTE**: It takes a while (hours unfortunately) for new Tor nodes to become visible in the network, and your keynet service won't work until this happens.
+You can check visibility by searching your node's nickname or IP at https://onionoo.torproject.org/summary.

 To verify your Keynet relay is working correctly, you need to make an HTTP request through Tor to your Keynet address.
 You can do this using:

 **Option 1: Tor JS (Web-based)**